Creole language: Universalist approaches

 Universalist models stress the intervention of specific general processes during the transmission of language from generation to generation and from speaker to speaker.
 The process invoked varies: a general tendency towards semantic transparency, first-language learning driven by universal process, or a general process of discourse organization.
 Bickerton's language bioprogram theory, proposed in the 1980s, remains the main universalist theory.

 Bickerton claims that creoles are inventions of the children growing up on newly founded plantations.
 Around them, they only heard pidgins spoken, without enough structure to function as natural languages; and the children used their own innate linguistic capacities to transform the pidgin input into a full-fledged language.
 The alleged common features of all creoles would then stem from those innate abilities being universal.

 Recent studies

 The last decades have seen the emergence of some new questions about the nature of creoles: in particular, the question of how complex creoles are and the question of whether creoles are indeed "exceptional" languages.

 Creole prototype

 Some features that distinguish creole languages from noncreoles have been proposed (by Bickerton, for example).

-John McWhorter has proposed the following list of features to indicate a creole prototype:
+John McWhorter has proposed the following list of features as defining the creole prototype, that is, any language born recently of a pidgin: